 At the date of this Prospectus, the Funds continue to be able to be marketed to U.K. investors.
-During the Transition Period, the Funds could continue to use their passporting rights into the U.K. Following the expiry of the Transition period, all cross-border passporting rights to the U.K. for the Funds ceased; however, the U.K.'s Temporary Permission Regime (the "TPR") permits the Funds, subject to certain conditions, to continue to be marketed in the U.K. Since the introduction of the TPR on 1 January 2021, funds seeking to be marketed in the UK are required to obtain permanent market access in the UK.
+During the Transition Period, the Funds could continue to use their passporting rights into the U.K. Following the expiry of the Transition period, all cross-border passporting rights to the U.K. for the Funds ceased;

+however, the U.K.'s temporary permission regime permits the Funds, subject to certain conditions, to continue to be marketed in the U.K.